-Proposal deadline: Complete application materials should be submitted as a single PDF file by 5 p.m.
-CST on February 28, 2023, using the STAR Grant Application Form.
+Proposal deadline extended: Complete application materials should be submitted as a single PDF file by 5 p.m.
+CST on November 20, 2023, using the STAR Grant Application Form.

 Number of Awards & Amount: Two (2) $3,000 teaching grants will be awarded to faculty (individual or faculty team) who are developing or implementing innovative, creative, and effective approaches to undergraduate education at UTSA, including new methodologies and best-practices.

 Eligibility: All T/TT and FTT (at least 75% FTE) faculty are eligible to apply.
 ADTS and AI members are ineligible.
 Any previous STAR awardees are ineligible to apply again.

-The Academy of Distinguished Teaching Scholars (ADTS) and Academic Innovation (AI) are pleased to announce the Strategies for Teaching, Assessment & Retention Grants (STAR) program for Spring 2023.
-The program seeks proposals to develop and implement inclusive pedagogy, digital literacy, experiential learning, evidence-based research and practices, or the use of technology to enhance accessibility and undergraduate student success.
-Proposals should describe how their teaching practices promote student success while enhancing student engagement and equitable learning.
+The Academy of Distinguished Teaching Scholars (ADTS) and Academic Innovation (AI) are pleased to announce the Strategies for Teaching, Assessment & Retention Grants (STAR) program in Fall 2023.
+The program seeks proposals to develop and implement innovative and/or effective pedagogy, digital literacy, experiential learning, evidence-based research and practices, or the use of technology to enhance accessibility and undergraduate student success.
+Proposals should describe how their teaching practices promote student success while enhancing student engagement and retention.

 Proposal Instructions and Review Process